 Wherever you go, wherever you look, the works of God’s hands are displayed in spectacular grandeur, revealing Himself to all who will listen.
 Be still and just listen; hear the wind from which the Holy Spirit came; hear the trees singing praises to God, and, at times, clapping their hands.
 Listen to the birds as they send their songs to heaven in honor of the living God who made them.
-Take a moment to study the green grass of spring and summer as it reminds us of our Savior who fell into the earth and died, only to rise again and bring forth fruit in the form of those who believe in His name.
+Take a moment to study the green grass of spring and summer as they remind us of the precious Seed of God which fell into the earth and died, only to rise again and bring forth fruit in the form of those who believe in the name which is above every other name.
 Look at the flowers in their beauty surpassed only by the Son of God, sleeping at night and opening their petals to receive the kiss of the sun every morning.
 Sometimes, if you quietly listen, they will speak to you, and speak of the mercies of God (I have actually experienced this).
 All of creation knows God (Romans 8:19-22) and waits to be set free from its slavery to corruption into the freedom of the glory of the children of God.
 The creation also knows us.

 My friends, our God is everywhere.
 He is in the wind, He is in the seeds of the grass and all other subjects that spring forth from the earth.
 He is in the beauty of each flower and in the rhymes of each song sung by the birds and the trees.
 He is in the laughter of children, and in their tears as well.
 He is in the unity of husbands and wives, blessing and keeping together those who love Him.
 He is everywhere, everywhere.
 May we all treat the creation with kindness, knowing that our Father is in it.